greaselovely/KineticLull/README.md

 ## API Usage

 All API endpoints require a Bearer token in the Authorization header.
-Generate an API key from your profile page.
+Generate an API key from **Admin → My Account** (your group must have the `Can use an API key` permission, which superusers always have).

 ### Submit FQDNs for Review